Chapter 2 - Tests, loops and functions#

 For the MPM predictor, do not forget to account for the fact that the sediment is only transported if the critical value (\(\theta_{cr} = 0.047\) empirically determined by Meyer-Peter and Mueller) is being exceeded.

-4. Make a new .py file called Exercise5 in your work-directory.
-This script should call all the functions you created above and ultimately plots the predictions of both the MPM and EH predictors against the measured sediment transport rates from the MPM dataset in one figure with log scales.
-Add a line corresponding to x = y on the figure.
+4. Make a new file called Exercise5.py in your working directory.
+This script should call all the functions you created above and ultimately plot the predictions of both the MPM and EH predictors against the measured sediment transport rates from the MPM dataset in one figure with log scales.
+Add a line corresponding to \(x = y\) on the figure.
 Give the figure proper labels, titles and a legend.

 1. Why is creating a function outside of your script preferable to creating the function within your script?